THE MODERN FACELIFT

 Find out more about the Aging Process

-Complementary procedures such as fillers, multilevel fat grafting, and eyelid procedures are also commonly used in conjunction with the facelift to enhance the results and ensure the face is balanced.
+Complementary procedures such as fillers, multilevel fat grafting, and eyelid procedures are also commonly used in conjunction with surgery to enhance the facelift results and ensure the face is balanced.
 Currently, there are several facelift techniques that can successfully address the signs of aging on the face:

 - “SMAS” facelifts